 SnapDragon is all too aware of the tactics fraudsters use to sell counterfeit goods online.
 In days gone by, consumers would normally come across fake goods in markets or on holidays abroad.
 Now, all it takes is a google search or a scroll through social media to find reduced price, knock-off goods.

 The problem of copycat goods online only grows in the run up to Christmas.
-With Black Friday and Cyber Monday the biggest shopping holidays as we approach the Christmas season, the fraudsters are all too aware of the money making opportunity.
+With Black Friday and Cyber Monday (the biggest shopping days as we approach the Christmas season), the fraudsters are all too aware of the money making opportunity.
 As legitimate businesses start to roll out their deals, consumers are on the constant look out for a bargain.

 So what are the most common methods fraudsters use to sell counterfeit goods during the Black Friday and Cyber Monday sales?